10 ways American unis are different from UK unis

 Credit: Aspen Photo – Shutterstock

-Universities in America work very differently to those in the UK – from assessments and grading, to accommodation and sports teams, there are loads of things that make studying in the US a completely unique experience.
+Universities in America work very differently from those in the UK.
+From assessments and grading to accommodation and sports teams, there are loads of things that make studying in the US a unique experience.

-You've probably seen plenty of movies and TV shows about university life in the US, but it's tricky to separate the fact from the fiction.
+You've probably seen plenty of movies and TV shows about university life in the US, but it's tricky to separate fact from fiction.

 In the UK, the majority of Bachelor's degrees last three years – unless you're studying in Scotland, where most degrees take four years.